marcusoftnet/marcusoftnet.github.io/_posts/2018-12-12-busy-dentists.md

 ## Part II - the callback

 Torbjörn fixed my tooth in 2-3 pretty advanced treatments and I was then asked to schedule a callback and checkup about a year later.
-When a year had past, one of these secretaries called me and gave me a timeslot, just a month from the time she called me, in September.
+When a year had past, one of these secretaries called me and gave me a time slot, just a month from the time she called me, in September.

 Sadly I was out of town that day and asked for a later slot.
 She sighed and started that same flipping-through-pages-of-the-booking-calendar again; "Well, the next available slot is ... in ...
 December 5.
 1130-1145.
 It's just a short check-up."